tillz/website/README.md

     └── ...
 ```

-The archive will be exctracted into the folder `plugins` to have `plugins/Registration`.
+The archive will be extracted into the folder `plugins` to have `plugins/Registration`.